-What Effects Does the Impasto Method Create?
+What Effects Does the Impasto Painting Method Create?

-Impastoed paint serves several purposes.
+The paint applied by using the impasto technique serves several purposes.
 First, it allows for the play of light in a particular way, giving the artists additional control over the effects of light on/in their painting.
 Unlike the typical two-dimensional canvas artworks, where depth is created with the play of art’s elements, especially texture, the value of color or form, paintings created with this method use the visible strokes and their three-dimensionality along with the other elements of art to illustrate the same important issue of space.
-Due to the thickly textured paint, such paintings carry a strong physical statement, and due to their grand presence and occupation of the space, the paintings created by the help of the impasto process were usually non-objective and expressive artworks.
+Due to the thickly textured paint, such paintings carry a strong physical statement, and due to their grand presence and occupation of the space, the paintings created by the help of the impasto technique were usually non-objective and expressive artworks.
 Associating the visible, thickly textured paint as a signature of the artist’s visual language, many understand these pieces to carry the identity of the artist’s soul, or to inspire spontaneity, freedom, and magic to create an illusion of detail where there is none.

 Famous Examples of Impasto in Art History

-One of the first artists who embraced impasto painting’s effects in oils was Rembrandt.
+One of the first artists who embraced impasto painting technique in oils was Rembrandt.
 In one of his famous self-portraits, thick strokes of paint are rising from the painting.
 His contemporaries, such as Frans Hals and Diego Velàzquez were also using the impasto technique, but the full potential of the method as an almost sculptural way of painting wasn’t fully explored until the Impressionists and Post-Impressionists.
-Claude Monet, in his famous series of the Rouen Cathedral, employed an almost architectural approach to impasto.
+Claude Monet, in his famous series of the Rouen Cathedral, employed an almost architectural approach to impasto painting.
 Building layer upon layer, the artist reflected on the atmosphere and the effects of the shifting light.
 The investigation of light defined in fact the Impressionist movement, especially the Impressionist landscapes, and Monet was considered as a pioneer figure of the time.
-Next to him, Vincent Van Gogh introduced a completely unique style of impasto.
+Next to him, Vincent Van Gogh introduced a completely unique style of impasto technique.
 Taking paint straight from the tube, and applying it to the canvas directly, Van Gogh’s paintings, thanks to the thickness of the paint which transmitted the idea of speed, haste, and the inner turmoils, for many, define the idea of the expressionistic painting.

 Much more than just a painting method, the history of the impasto technique, describes the transformation of the painting from a mere surface to a living and breathing object carrying the autograph of its author.